guardian/riff-raff/riff-raff/public/docs/howto/configure-a-project.md

  1. A riff-raff.yaml file containing:
      a. the regions and stacks that you want to deploy to (the stack is important - it must match the tags on the AWS account credentials you wish to use and the stack tags on your autoscaling group)
-     a. a deployment of type `autoscaling` and an S3 target bucket location defined - ideally using `bucketSsmLookup` as [bucket names are considered private information](https://github.com/guardian/recommendations/blob/main/github.md#private-information), but optionally specifying a S3 bucket name in the `bucket` parameter if your repository is private
+     a. a deployment of type `autoscaling` and an S3 target bucket location defined.
+By default Riff-Raff will use the value in the SSM parameter `/account/services/artifact.bucket`.
+This can be customised with `bucketSsmKey` if necessary.
+See https://riffraff.gutools.co.uk/docs/magenta-lib/types#autoscaling for full detail.